gicheonkang/gicheonkang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a 1st year PhD student in Artificial Intelligence Program at <a href="http://en.snu.ac.kr">Seoul National University</a>, advised by <a href="https://bi.snu.ac.kr/~btzhang/">Prof. Byoung-Tak Zhang</a>.
-My research interests mainly span in computer vision, natural language processing, and machine learning.
-I'm particularly interested in the interplay between vision and language as <q>I firmly believe that the vision and language have complementary strengths</q>.
-The long-term goal of my research is building AI agents that can see everyday scenes and fluently communicate with people.
+I am a 1st year Ph.D. student in artificial intelligence  program at <a href="http://en.snu.ac.kr">Seoul National University</a>, advised by <a href="https://bi.snu.ac.kr/~btzhang/">Prof. Byoung-Tak Zhang</a>.
+I'm interested in computer vision, natural language processing, and machine learning.
+More specifically, my research focuses on building AI agent that can see everyday scenes, communicate with people, and make decisions based on vision-language information.

 ## Recent News